 • Cancer diagnosis and treatment

-We offer mammograms on-site at over 78 VA facilities, and for those women receiving care at sites without mammography, we offer screening at conveniently located community facilities.
-We also have mammogram coordinators who track women due for mammograms, follow-up on abnormal results, and help our patients navigate the breast cancer screening process.
+We offer mammograms on site at over 78 VA facilities, and for those women receiving care at sites without mammography, we offer screening at conveniently located community facilities.
+We also have mammogram coordinators who contact women due for mammograms, follow up on abnormal results, and help our patients navigate the breast cancer screening process.
+VA exceeds the private sector in mammography screening rates.

-For women diagnosed with breast cancer, we offer full-service oncology treatment that includes imaging, surgery, chemotherapy, radiation, and other advanced state of the art treatments as needed, either on site, or referred into the community.
+For women diagnosed with breast cancer, we offer full-service oncology treatment that includes imaging, surgery, chemotherapy, radiation, and other advanced state-of-the-art treatments as needed, either on site, or referred into the community.
 VA patients are eligible for enrollment into clinical trials.

 In addition, VA's National Breast and Gynecologic Cancer System of Excellence combines research, partnerships with the National Cancer Institute, research universities, and medical companies, and enhanced telehealth options for women Veterans who have cancer.
 This system provides the most advanced cancer care available and access to potentially lifesaving clinical trials for all women Veterans with cancer, even those who live in rural areas.

-How do I access services for Breast Health at VA?
+How do I access services for breast health at VA?

 If you have concerns about your breast health, start by having a conversation with your VA primary care provider.
 They can get you set up with a mammogram or any other necessary screening.
 If you do not have a primary care provider, call the Women Veterans Program Manager at your local VA.
 All VA medical centers have Women Veterans Program Managers to help women Veterans access VA benefits and health care services.
 Find the VA medical center nearest you or call 1-877-222-8387.